pkclsoft/GameCenterManager2/README.md

     NSString *playerName = [[GameCenterManager sharedManager] localPlayerDisplayName];

 To get the player's profile picture the following method.
-On iOS, the completion handler passes a `UIImage`, on OS X the completion handler passes an `NSImage`.
+On iOS, the completion handler passes a `UIImage`, on macOS the completion handler passes an `NSImage`.
 The image passed to you is at full resolution.

-    [self localPlayerPhoto:^(UIImage *playerPhoto) { // On OS X, the completion handler pases an NSImage instead of a UIImage UIImageView *imageView = [[UIImageView alloc] initWithImage:playerPhoto];
+    [self localPlayerPhoto:^(UIImage *playerPhoto) { // On macOS, the completion handler pases an NSImage instead of a UIImage
+        UIImageView *imageView = [[UIImageView alloc] initWithImage:playerPhoto];
     }];